Each food containing carbohydrates is assigned a Glycemic Index (GI) value.

 Going low GI is easy!
 It’s all about making the right choices:

 - Swap high GI foods for low GI foods.
 Table of Carbohydrate foods, according to GI

 - Eat at least one serving of a low GI carbohydrate food at each meal, and choose low GI snacks.

 - Keep your eye on serving sizes.
 Eating too much food, even if it’s a healthy choice, isn’t good for you.

-Most people don’t eat too much carbohydrates – they just eat the wrong type.
-The GI is a scientifically proven way of ranking carbohydrates in food to help you eat only high quality carbohydrates (choose sweet potatoes rather than French fries).
+Most people don’t eat too many carbohydrates – they just eat the wrong type.
+The GI is a scientifically proven way of ranking carbohydrates in food to help you eat only high-quality carbohydrates (choose sweet potatoes rather than French fries).